multiplealiases/multiplealiases.github.io/_posts/2025-05-05-prng-background.md

 * a "seed" value

-For a fixed seed value, a PRNG produces some shuffling of a range of numbers.
+For a fixed seed value, a PRNG produces some shuffling (the standard term is a "cycle") of a range of numbers.
 The length of that shuffling is called its "period", and it's one of the factors that determines how good the PRNG is.
 All else being equal, the longer it is, the better it is.